mainej/schema-voyager/doc/installation-and-usage.md

              {:file/name "resources/supplemental-schema.edn"}]'
 ```

+Similarly, you can override the location of the generated file with `:output-path '"another/path/schema.html"'`

 ## As a script

-You can create a script which calls `schema-voyager.cli/standalone` directly.
+Alternatively, scripts can call `schema-voyager.cli/standalone` directly.

 ```clojure
 (ns my.ns